 A manual for smartphones is available here.

 You don't own a computer or your laptop is broken?
-No problem: in the URZ building (Neuenheimer Feld 293) you can find two public computer rooms which are open from Monday to Friday, 8am to 11:45pm, and on Saturdays from 10am to 6:45pm.
+No problem: in the URZ building (INF 330) you can find a public computer room which is open from Monday to Friday, 8am to 11:45pm, and on Saturdays from 10am to 6:45pm.

-Note: Due to the corona pandemic, the computer rooms are unfortunately closed at this time.
+Note: Due to the corona pandemic, the computer room is unfortunately closed at this time.

 IT questions or problems?